It was the first time I had ever heard the term. Him too.

 People tend to fall fairly evenly into both camps, those who approach a challenge as a learning opportunity (and actively seek challenge!) break it into sub-goals, apply effort, show grit and resilience, seek feedback and try different strategies to achieve the goal and learn along the way.

-The good news for those who don’t is research confirms your mindset can be primed one way or another with amazing results.
+The good news for those who don’t is your mindset can be primed one way or another with amazing results.

 My son, over time and with the right support from adult role models, will hopefully develop more of a growth mindset and experience the opportunity this re-framing brings.